CodePadawans/lightning-sessions/software_architecture.md

 # Software architecture

 To make development and enhancement easier developers try to structure their software in a certain way.
-Functionalities get divided into specific parts and they define how functionalities from one part can talk to another one from a different part.
+So functionalities get divided into specific parts according to their functionality.

 ## Ruby gem
 A short recap: